|Policy Title||State Operating Budget|

 - The planned years for which the expenditures will be made from each reserve fund.

 DIFR is a special revenue fund which is financed through revenue generated by payments for campus housing.
 The DIFR fund must be self-supporting and maintain reserves as established by the campus.
 As per SUNY policy, all residence hall income must be used only for residence hall capital and operating costs and residence life expenses.
-The DIFR Committee, made up of members from Residential Life, the Student Affairs Division, Physical Facilities, Operations, and the Director of Accounting, is charged with the responsibility of overseeing DIFR operations.
+The DIFR Committee, made up of members from Residential Life, the Student Affairs Division, Facilities Management, Operations, and the Director of Accounting, is charged with the responsibility of overseeing DIFR operations.

 Each spring, SUNY System Administration requests each campus to submit their DIFR budget proposal for the upcoming fiscal year.
 Estimated expenses include PSR, PST, and OTPS, as well as overhead, debt service, equipment replacement and fringe benefits.
 Expected revenues are detailed by room type and headcount by each campus.